-Every two to three months, depending on pool usage, we recommend that you give your pool filter cartridge a good soak with our Zodiac Filter Cleaner solution.
+Every two to three months, depending on pool usage, we recommend that you give your pool filter cartridge a good soak with the Water TechniX Filter Cleaner solution.
 This specially formulated cleaner melts away oils (from lotions, sunscreens, and even regular human body oils) that have stuck to your cartridge filter that can’t be removed by spraying with water.
 This is also formulated to be really safe on your cartridge filter media so you don’t have to worry about your cartridge filter being damaged.

 Give it a soak for at least 12 hours (or overnight) and then give it a good rinse with clean water.
 Your cartridge filter should be free of anything that’s gumming it up and it should be as good as new.

 With the simple steps that we have outlined above, not only are you extending the life of your filter cartridges, but you’re also taking a lot of stress away from the rest of your pool components.
 And also, by replacing your cartridge filters as soon as you see the warning signs, you’re preventing further damage to the rest of your pool system all the while keeping your pool water crystal clear and clean.

 Need a cartridge filter replacement?
 Click on the button below to open up our selection of pool cartridge filters.

 Do you have any questions about this topic or the featured products?
 No worries, we're here to help!
 Drop us a question down below and we'll get back to you ASAP.